mdjmplugin/mobile-dj-manager/readme.txt

 	* **Bug Fix**: In some instances the links within the Client Zone did not work correctly due to a conflict in configuration

 == Upgrade Notice ==

+= 1.3.7 =
+Enhanced the manual event payments feature.
+See changelog for details.

 = 1.3.4.1 =
 This version addresses an issue that may result in a fatal error when selecting to save a venue during event updates.
 The `{contract_url}` content tag was generating incorrect output.